-New technology means you could soon be able travel internationally without a passport or boarding card…
+New technology means you’ll soon be able travel internationally without a passport or boarding card…

-The technology, named ‘One ID’ has already been trialled on flights between London and Dubai, and it’s set to be tested on Dubai to Australia flights this year too.
+The technology means that a pre-screened passenger will not need to show any paper documents like passports or boarding cards at any point throughout the airport.
+It has already been trialled on flights between London and Dubai, and it’s set to be tested on Dubai to Australia flights this year too.

 In the future it’s predicted that a paperless system will become the norm for global international travel, and will be rolled out across check-in desks, passport counters, duty-free shops, airport lounges and boarding gates around the world.